sparkflows/sparkflows-docs/docs/tutorials/analytics/analyze-flights-delays.rst

    :alt: Analyze Flights Delays
    :width: 80%

-Print the Results
+Print the Result
 ------------------

-It prints the final results.
+It prints the final result.

 Processor Configuration